qqlcx5/vuepress-theme-neo/theme-reference/vuepress-theme-hope/docs/theme/src/config/plugins/others.md

 ## copyCode <Badge text="enabled by default" />

-Controls `vuepress-plugin-copy-code2` which provides a code copy button on desktop.
+Controls `@vuepress/plugin-copy-code` which provides a code copy button on desktop.

 No extra config is required by default.
 Se it to `false` if you don't need it.

-Check <ProjectLink name="copy-code2" path="/config.html">copy-code2 plugin docs</ProjectLink> for available plugin options.
+Check [copy-code plugin docs][copy-code-config] for available plugin options.

 ## externalLinkIcon <Badge text="enabled by default" />